VentralDigital/InterProfileSharing/README.md

 ## Development & Translation

+This app is mostly considered "feature complete" and there's no active development at this moment.
+Changes to ensure that this app will keep running with future Android/GrapheneOS version will be provided as necessary.
+Reported bugs will be fixed as soon as possible depending on their severity.
+Feature requests are welcome and may be implemented when they make sense and there's time.
+If you'd really like to see a change get into the codebase quicker, please implement it and submit a pull request.

 ### Contribution

 If you're looking to contribute changes to the code, I recommend locally cloning a fork of this repository and importing the project into AndroidStudio.
 If you're looking to contribute additions or corrections to the translations, you can use AndroidStudio as well, or just edit the raw translation files (If you don't understand the file format, try pasting them into ChatGPT and translate it with its help).
 The default language is `en-US` and texts from within the App are located at [`/app/src/main/res`](https://github.com/VentralDigital/InterProfileSharing/tree/main/app/src/main/res) within the `values` folders.
 Texts for App Stores are located in the [`/metadata`](https://github.com/VentralDigital/InterProfileSharing/tree/main/metadata) directory.
 After you've finished working on your changes, create a Pull Request into this repositories main branch.
 If all of this is too complicated, feel free to just [create an issue](https://github.com/VentralDigital/InterProfileSharing/issues/new) instead.